cyang-kth/fmm/README.md

 Please cite fmm in your publications if it helps your research:

-    Can Yang & Győző Gidófalvi (2018) Fast map matching, an algorithm integrating hidden Markov model with precomputation, International Journal of Geographical Information Science, 32:3, 547-570, DOI: 10.1080/13658816.2017.1400548
+    Can Yang & Gyozo Gidofalvi (2018) Fast map matching, an algorithm integrating hidden Markov model with precomputation, International Journal of Geographical Information Science, 32:3, 547-570, DOI: 10.1080/13658816.2017.1400548

 Bibtex file

     @article{doi:10.1080/13658816.2017.1400548,
-    author = {Can Yang and Győző Gidófalvi}, title = {Fast map matching, an algorithm integrating hidden Markov model with precomputation}, journal = {International Journal of Geographical Information Science}, volume = {32},
+    author = {Can Yang and Gyozo Gidofalvi}, title = {Fast map matching, an algorithm integrating hidden Markov model with precomputation}, journal = {International Journal of Geographical Information Science}, volume = {32},